ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/data_part_1.rst

 As a more complex example, we will combine two functions in order to find the locations of the points within a certain distance of a given location.
 We will use the same geopoints file as before.

-The ``distance()`` function returns a new geopoints variable based on its input geopoints, where each point's value has been replaced by the distance of that point from the given location.
+The :func:`distance` function returns a new geopoints variable based on its input geopoints, where each point's value has been replaced by the distance of that point from the given location.
 The description of this function follows:

 .. code-block::